argonne-lcf/user-guides/docs/polaris/visualization/paraview-manual-launch.md

 Make a note of the node hostname (`x3005c0s7b0n0` in the example above).
 You can also get this information from `qstat -fx jobID`

-Now load the Paraview module
+Now load the ParaView module

 ```
 username@x3005c0s7b0n0:~> module load paraview